 Assign the custom fields to the relevant screens (using data from the Jira Server logs, look for the string unsupported custom field).

 Top up data for missing fields with CSV export-import:

 Export data for all the fields and issues from Server.
 Create a search and export as CSV

 Edit the CSV (in Excel, for example).

 Leave only issue key, issue summary and all the missing fields that you want to top up.
-For example: cascading select list, version picker, URL, project picker
+For example, version picker.

-Include any other custom fields that are used on issue screens (using data from logs).
+Include any other custom fields that are used on issue screens based on data from logs (optional).